polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

 Then implement the `system::offchain::CreateTransaction` trait for the runtime.
+Still in your

-**runtime/src/lib.rs**
+`lib.rs`:

 ```rust
 use sp_runtime::transaction_validity;